Save the date of September 23-24th for Webelos Woods 2023

 Q: We noticed that the price includes 1 Scout and 1 Adult, what if we have multiple Scouts or adults?

 A: Webelos Woods is a family camp.
-If your Family has more than one Scout or wishes to bring a Sibling or an additional adult, please note this on the registration form and include $5 extra per person to cover the costs of programming.
+If your Family has more than one Scout or wishes to bring a Sibling or an additional adult, please add them to your registration ($10 extra per additional person) to cover the costs of programming.

 Q: Will T-shirts be available for sale the day of the event?